Anomal-E: A Self-Supervised Network Intrusion Detection System based on Graph Neural Networks: Conclusion

 \section{Conclusion}

-To summarise, we present Anomal-E, a self-supervised GNN that incorporates and leverages edge features for network intrusion and anomaly detection.
-Because of this, Anomal-E has the ability to generalise and adapt to new, sophisticated attack in both artificial and natural network environments.
+To summarise, we presented Anomal-E, a self-supervised GNN that incorporates and leverages edge features for network intrusion and anomaly detection.
+Anomal-E can generalise and adapt to new, sophisticated attacks in both artificial and real network environments.
 To the best of our knowledge, this is the first approach to network intrusion detection utilising these factors for learning and evaluation.
-Through our experimental analysis and evaluation of the model, we clearly establish the benefit of using Anomal-E embeddings in attack identification and further solidify this by comparing the improvement to raw feature in 2 benchmark NIDS datasets.
-This also further demonstrates the capabilities and potential of self-supervised GNNs for NIDSs.
+Through our experimental analysis and evaluation of the model, we established the benefit of using Anomal-E embeddings in attack identification.
+This was solidified by our comparison to the use of raw features on two benchmark NIDS datasets.
+Our experimental evaluation also displayed Anomal-E's ability to generalise to different datasets and clearly shows that the model performs exceptionally well compared to baseline methods.
+This further demonstrates the capabilities and potential of self-supervised GNNs for NIDSs.
 Moving forward, we plan to evaluate Anomal-E using real network traffic to gather informative insights into model performance outside of synthetic datasets.
-We also plan on investigating the effects of temporal-based training to further the exploration into Anomal-E's performance outside synthetic network conditions.
+We also plan on investigating the effects of temporal-based training to further the exploration of Anomal-E's performance outside synthetic network conditions.

 \end{sloppypar}